 Field Sobriety Tests

-Field sobriety tests, sometimes called roadside sobriety tests, are used to enforce DUI laws and usually precede breathalyzer tests.
-A police officer typically performs the three-part field sobriety test after a traffic stop in which there is suspicion that the motorist may be drunk or otherwise impaired.
-These tests allow an officer to observe a suspect's balance, physical ability, attention level or other factors that the officer may use to determine whether the suspect is driving under the influence.
+Field sobriety tests, sometimes called roadside sobriety tests, are used to enforce DUI laws and usually precede Breathalyzer tests.
+A police officer typically performs a three-part field sobriety test after a traffic stop where there is suspicion that the motorist may be drunk or otherwise impaired.
+These tests allow an officer to observe a suspect's balance, physical ability, attention level, or other factors that the officer may use to determine whether the suspect is driving under the influence.